medcomdk/ehmi/docs/assets/documents/ecore/ehmiSBDH/Reliable_Messaging-SBDH.md

-Reliable Messaging in ehmiSBDH-envelope follows the principles laid out in [Reliable Messaging in general](/assets/documents/020_Governance-for-Reliable-Messaging-in-general.md)
+Reliable Messaging in ehmiSBDH-envelope follows the principles laid out in <a href="https://medcomdk.github.io/MedCom-FHIR-Communication/assets/documents/020_Governance-for-Reliable-Messaging-in-general.html" target="_blank"> Reliable Messaging in general (opens on a new page)</a>

 The Reliable Messaging Model and how the flow is laid out using ehmiSBDH-envelope is shown in <a href="#Fig1">Figure 1</a>.